Small Bedroom Storage Ideas — Tool

 Small bedroom storage is a constraint problem: every square foot has to do double duty.
-Upload a photo and the AI looks at your specific room — the dead space under the bed, the wall above the headboard, the corner that's collecting laundry — and recommends storage solutions sized for the space.
-You get product picks and an AI rendering of the same bedroom organized.
+Upload a photo and we look at your specific room — the dead space under the bed, the wall above the headboard, the corner that's collecting laundry — and recommends storage solutions sized for the space.
+You get product picks and a rendering of the same bedroom organized.
 Honest answer: no tool can give you 200 extra square feet, but most small bedrooms have 30–40% of their storage potential unused.

 Photos are analyzed and not stored